dark-matter-org/dm-start/README.md

 - Version Control (Team) -> Git - Set: Default repository folder to: **${workspace_loc}**
 - Maven -> Errors/Warnings - Set: Plugin execution not cover by lifecyle configuration to: **Ignore**

-NOTE: When executing the Maven build for your DSL within Eclipse, you may see [warnings]()
+NOTE: When executing the Maven build for your DSL within Eclipse, you may see [warnings](); you may safely ignore them.

 # Create your DSL

-## Bootstrap
+## Run DSL Bootstrap

 Select **Run Configurations -> DSL Bootstrap** and answer the prompts.

 Once the DSL has been generated, right click the dm-start project and select "Refresh".